 Monthly Night Sky Information

-Rise and set times and moon illumiations – view and download the March PDF containing all this months night sky information specifically for Kaikōura.
+Rise and set times and moon illumiations – view the rise and set times and Moon illumination specifically prepared for Kaikōura for each day in 2024.
+For more general information view and download the latested timings containing all the months night sky information specifically for Christchurch as the closed location.

-Evening Sky Map – view and download the February PDF containting the sky map and calendar for November to find out what is special for the month.
+Evening Sky Calendar – view and download the latest monthly sky map for the Southern Hemisphere so you can explore, learn and enjoy the night sky and find out what is special for the specific month of the year.

-Moon Phases for 2022, New Zealand dates and times – The Moon moves about 15 degrees (almost a hand span) across the sky from from night to night.
+Moon Phases for New Zealand – dates and times – The Moon moves about 15 degrees (almost a hand span) across the sky from from night to night.
 The side of the Moon toward the Sun is lit, so before full moon the left side of the Moon is the lit side.
-The right side of the moon is lit after full moon (reference Royal Astronomical Society of New Zealand).
+The right side of the moon is lit after full moon.
+The Moon looks different in the Southern Hemisphere than it does in the Northern Hemisphere.
+That’s because those in the Northern Hemisphere view the Moon upside down.
+The details on the moon change dramatically from day to day.
+Indeed even from hour to hour the change in details can be facinating with some features only observable for a few hours at the right phase.
+Binoculars or a small telescope are fine as a starting point for observing the Moon.
+Reference Royal Astronomical Society of New Zealand.